 Motorcycles and other gasoline powered vehicles are not allowed within ten (10) yards of the buildings.
 Motorcycles must be parked in the paved parking lots adjacent to the buildings.
 Motorcycles may not be parked in walkways, chase ways or stairways; violators will be ticketed.

 All utilities in the residence halls are maintained by University personnel.
-Keep in mind that, like in a home, there may be an occasional interruption in electrical power, air conditioning, heat, hot water, and/or cable TV due to mechanical failure, necessary repairs, and/or forces of nature.
-Maintenance crews will work as quickly as possible to restore utilities.
+Keep in mind that, like in a home, there may be an occasional interruption in electrical power, air conditioning, heat, hot water, internet and/or cable TV due to mechanical failure, necessary repairs, and/or forces of nature.
+Facilities crews will work as quickly as possible to restore utilities.
 Should an interruption take place in your room or apartment, please notify your Community Desk/Office or RA immediately.